College of the University of Chicago: Student organizations

 Campus lights illuminate the Bartlett Quadrangle.

 Notable extracurricular groups include the University of Chicago College Bowl Team, which has won 118 tournaments and 15 national championships, leading both categories internationally.
 The Chicago Debate Society has had a top four team at the American Parliamentary Debate Association's National Championship tournament four out of the past five years.
 The University's competitive Model United Nations team was the top ranked team in North America in 2013–14, 2014–15, and Fall 2015.
 The Model UN community also hosts two major conferences per year: MUNUC (Model United Nations at the University of Chicago), held in February for high school students, and ChoMUN (Chicago Model United Nations), held in April for college students.
 Another notable organization is the Chicago Society, established in 2001.
 Chicago Society invites world-renowned speakers on a variety of issues and topics to campus.
 Recent invitees have included Former Secretary of State Madeleine Albright, Steven Levitt, U.S. Senator Dick Durbin, and Anwar Ibrahim.
 Their events have appeared in newspapers around the world.

 The university's independent student newspaper is the Chicago Maroon.
 Founded in 1892, the same year as the university, the newspaper is published every Tuesday and Friday.
-South Side Weekly is a student-run alternative weekly covering issues and arts on the South Side of Chicago.
+South Side Weekly is a formerly student-run alternative weekly covering issues and arts on the South Side of Chicago.

 Undergraduates publish a number of periodicals as well, including Sliced Bread, an annual arts and literature publication and the University's largest magazine, the Chicago Shady Dealer, a humor magazine, and Euphony, a literary journal.

 The University of Chicago's University Theater is one of the oldest student-run theatre organizations in the country, involving as many as 500 members of the university community, producing 30 to 35 shows a year, and selling on the order of 10,000 tickets.
 It also operates Off-Off Campus, one of the University's two improv comedy troupes, started in 1986 by Bernard Sahlins, one of the founders of The Second City.

 WHPK, a student-run and University-owned radio station, broadcasts out of the Reynolds Club on the university campus.
 DJ "JP Chill" has had a rap and hip hop show on WHPK since 1986.
 It was one of the earliest rap shows in the country and the first in Chicago.

 The administration has controversially worked to combat the university's reputation as a place "where fun comes to die", which some claim have discouraged top students from taking the university into serious consideration when researching colleges.

 The university also hosts Doc Films, the country's oldest student-run film society.